rabbitmq/internals/metrics_and_management_plugin.md

 This distributed querying/merging is arguably the most complex part of the stats system.

+### Distributed Querying Aggregation of Complex Stats

-Because the information returned by the http API is fairly heavily augmented (e.g. a request for a queue would also contain channel details) we often have to perform multiple distributed queries in response to a stats request.
+Because the information returned by the HTTP API is fairly heavily augmented (e.g. a request for a queue would also contain channel details) we often have to perform multiple distributed queries in response to a stats request.
 For example, to get the channel details for a queue we first have to fetch the queue stats, inspect the consumers attached to that queue then query for the channel details based on the consumer channel).

 There are also inefficiencies when listing entities whose number could be unbounded (queues, channels, exchanges and connections).
-As we are able to sort on almost any stats including rates we always need to fetch _all_ entity stats from each node, merge, sort then typically return a smaller page of items to the API.
+As management allows for sorting on almost any stats including rates we always need to fetch _all_ entity stats from each node, merge, sort then typically return a smaller page of items to the API.
 For systems with lots of such entities this can become very inefficient as potentially large amounts of data